 The wife's income, along with the husband's income, will undoubtedly be taken into account by the court if she is employed and receives a wage that supports her living needs.
 These criteria will be used to determine whether alimony or maintenance should be granted to the wife, and if so, how much.

-If he happens to earn less than she does, he is permitted to request alimony from his wife under the Hindu Marriage Act,1955.
+If he happens to earn less than she does, he is permitted to request alimony from his wife under the Hindu Marriage Act, of 1955.

 The wife can want to halt payments or have the amount decreased.
 He will still be required to continue providing alimony for any children, though.

-6. What happens if alimony is not paid on time?
+6. What happens if the alimony payer fails to pay?